NVIDIA/TensorRT/tools/Polygraphy/polygraphy/tools/debug/README.md

     The tool works by iteratively marking a subset of the layers in the network in the specified higher precision (`float32` by default) and generating engines similar to `build`.

-- `diff-tactics` can determine potentially bad tactics given a set of known-good tactic replay files and a set of bad ones.

-    See the [example](../../../examples/cli/debug/01_debugging_flaky_trt_tactics/) for details.

 - [EXPERIMENTAL] `reduce` can reduce failing ONNX models to a minimal subgraph of failing nodes.
     This can make further debugging significantly easier.